asyncapi/website/pages/docs/tutorials/websocket/index.md

 </CodeBlock>

 ## Define operations
-The `operation` property, is all about defining specific tasks your application can perform.
-Essentially, it's how `Heart-Counter` interacts with Slack.
+The `operation` property is all about defining specific tasks your application can perform.
+Essentially, it's how the `Heart-Counter` interacts with Slack.

 In this example, the `helloListener` operation keeps an eye out for the message sent by the Slack server when a WebSocket connection is successfully established.
 On the other hand, the `reactionListener` is focused on the `reaction_added` event type.

 Your Slack application is designed to be notified of events within your workspace.
-It does this by subscribing to a specific event type making use of Slack's Event API.
-So in this case the `action` property in both the operations is set to `receive` events.
+It subscribes to a specific event type and uses Slack's Event API.
+In this case, both operations' `action` property is set to `receive` events.

 <CodeBlock language="yaml" highlightedLines={[3,9]}>
 {`operations: